 St Luke’s is part of the Church of England.
-Our parish is within the Diocese of London and our Bishop is Richard Chartres, whose brief covers 277 square miles and 17 boroughs of Greater London north of the Thames, from the massive Staines in the West to the Isle of Dogs in the East and as far north as Enfield.
+Our parish is within the Diocese of London and our Bishop (Richard Chartres) has recently retired, but his brief covers 277 square miles and 17 boroughs of Greater London north of the Thames, from the massive Staines in the West to the Isle of Dogs in the East and as far north as Enfield.

 Although the Church of England is going through some difficulties in the current era, notably in relation to its finances, declining numbers and running disagreements on controversial issues like sexuality, at St Luke’s we think the Church should be an inclusive one – “celebrating the diverse gifts of all members of the body of Christ; and in the ordering of our common life opens the ministries of deacon, priest and bishop to those so called to serve by God, regardless of their sex, race or sexual orientation”.
 Go to Inclusive Church to find out more about the movement.

-The Church of England already has an inclusive Archbishop, he is called Rowan Williams.
+The Church of England already has an inclusive Archbishop, he is called Justin Welby.